 I enjoyed reading this new book by Ellie Alexander.
 It was intriguing to see her apply her skills as a cozy mystery writer to a different genre of fiction.
 This is a book about a young woman faced with a decision and a family mystery that will affect not only …

 Wow!
 I can’t believe it’s been so long since I jumped on here to fill you in on my progress!
 Following my course directions, I let my first draft sit for a whole month which left me trying to find anything to do to keep me from grabbing my manuscript …

 Jenni Stand lives in Texas and is finally working on achieving her lifelong dream of becoming a published author.
 Her reading and writing tastes span the genres from classic fairy tales, science fiction, romance, thrillers, and mysteries.
-Growing up, Jenni read any mystery she could get her hands on whether it was Nancy Drew, Trixie Belden, or The Hardy Boys, she’s really looking forward to plotting her own mystery series.
-Jenni is currently using Ellie Alexander’s Author Academy to complete the first book of what she hopes will be a long-running mystery series.
+Growing up, Jenni read any mystery she could get her hands on, whether it was Nancy Drew, Trixie Belden, or The Hardy Boys.
+Plus, the eighties was the best decade for some of the best mystery series on television.